xamarin/xamarin-forms-samples/Behaviors/NumericValidationBehavior/README.md

 ---
 name: NumericValidation Behavior
-description: Xamarin.Forms behaviors are created in a class that derives from the Behavior, or Behavior&lt;T&gt; class.
-This sample demonstrates how to create a...
+description: Xamarin.Forms behaviors are created in a class that derives from the Behavior, or Behavior<T> class.
+This sample demonstrates how to create and consume a Xamarin.Forms behavior.
 topic: sample
 languages:
 - csharp